mark-e-deyoung/edge_ai/README.md

-# edge_ai
+# Edge AI
-Edge AI work in progress code
+Work in progress code for Edge AI performance and power evaluation.